Good Company

 Artistic Director, Age Exchange

 Good Company is a major partnership programme with people living with dementia in Brentwood Essex and their carers.
 “Good Company” seeks to reimagine formal Day Care, inviting people instead to join a creative production process – exploring lived experience/reminiscence through narrative, embodied and sense memory.
-The programme is a major collaboration between ourselves and national touring symphony orchestra, Orchestras Live with Sinfonia Viva and contemporary dance company Green Candle Dance, as the delivery team – supported by our friends from Brentwood Borough Council and Alzheimer’s UK responsible for co-ordination and managing referrals.
+The programme is a major collaboration between ourselves and national producer Orchestras Live with professional orchestra Sinfonia Viva and contemporary dance company Green Candle Dance, as the delivery team – supported by our friends from Brentwood Borough Council and Alzheimer’s UK responsible for co-ordination and managing referrals.

 Over a series of eight-week programmes of activity and care, participants will be invited to attend a weekly creative group at Brentwood Theatre, where they can be immersed in an array of stimulating arts activities, from reminiscence theatre, to dance, film, visual arts, song and orchestral music, whilst exploring wellbeing, identities and relationships between family carers and those they care for.